 Academic Operational Policies

-|Subject:||Post-Secondary Admissions, Registration and Graduation||Number:||AOP 225|
+|Subject:||Post-Secondary Registration and Graduation||Number:||AOP 225|

 |Issued by:||Vice-President Academic||Date Issued:||March 2, 2016|

 |Supersedes:||ACAD 101, ACAD 102, ACAD 103, ACAD 104||Page:||1 of 13|

 Loyalist College Program Withdrawal Process

 PLAR, Transfer Credit, Advanced Standing, Articulation Agreements and Exemptions – AOP 221